 Lisa added that she finds it “extremely difficult that old friends can’t be bothered with me, because being chronically ill is boring after a while.
 Newer friends are fine for up to a year, then they drop me like a hot stone because having a sick friend isn’t interesting any more.”

-We are taking action so that people with M.E. feel less isolated.
-During May, we have:
+We took action so that people with M.E. felt less isolated.
+During May 2016, we: